+Some raw feed waters contain suspended particulate material.
+This material is commonly sand, iron oxides, clay or elemental sulfur.
 Introduction of such materials into the membrane system can cause the development of excessive system differential pressure (dP), or even complete blockage of the brine channels with the resultant reduction of permeate flow.
 It can also cause physical damage to the membranes themselves.
 This usually results in a decrease of permeate quality and reduction of membrane life.
 Cartridge filtration is normally a simple and cost-effective way to reduce the amount of particulate matter reaching the membrane surface.

 The cartridge filtration equipment is not designed nor intended to reduce turbidity or suspended solids concentration on an ongoing basis.
 Should the feedwater turbidity regularly exceed 1 nephelometric turbidity unit (NTU), or the silt density index (SDI) 3.0, additional filtration equipment will be required otherwise it is likely that chemical cleaning will be required on a frequent basis with an accompanying decrease in membrane life.

 Raw feed water enters the inlet of the cartridge filter under normal well line pressure.
 Wound polypropylene filter cartridges are arranged in such a manner that the raw feed water is forced through the filter from the outside to the inner hollow core of the cartridges.
-Here the filtered water is collected and channelled to the filter housing outlet port.
+Here the filtered water is collected and channeled to the filter housing outlet port.

-Excessive pressure loss across the cartridge prefilter (>15 psi) can reduce the available suction pressure to the R/O feed pump, resulting in a low suction pressure shutdown fault.
+Excessive pressure loss across the cartridge pre-filter (>15 psi) can reduce the available suction pressure to the R/O feed pump, resulting in a low suction pressure shutdown fault.
 An increase in the dP across the filter indicates that the filter cartridges are overloaded with particulate material.
 To measure the filter differential pressure, simply read the upstream and downstream pressure gauges and calculate the difference.
 Upon startup with clean filters, the differential pressure should be less than 2 psi.
 They should be run until the dP rises to the 10 – 15 psi range and then changed.
 When the dP reaches 10 psi the rate of change is usually increasing rapidly and the time taken to reach 15 psi will usually be quite short.